lazamar/lazamar.github.io/_posts/2018-03-23-recursion-patterns.md

 ## Tail recursion

-Quick recapitulation: If the very last thing our function does is to return the recursive call, then the recursive call takes the place of the invoking function in the stack.
-This way we recurse without growing the stack.
-This means we eliminate the rist of a stack overflow.
+Quick recapitulation: If the very last thing our function does is to return the recursive call, it qualifies for [tail call optimisation](https://en.wikipedia.org/wiki/Tail_call).
+This optimisation makes the recursive call take the place of the invoking function in the stack, allowing us to recurse without growing the stack size.
+This eliminates the risk of a stack overflow.

 This function is tail recursive: